If you have other health insurance that meets our requirements, you can waive, or cancel, our insurance during the waiver period.

 During the waiver period, after you have enrolled for your fall classes follow these steps:

-- Log in with your Z-ID.
-The password is your birthdate in this format: MMDDYYYY.
+Log in with your Z-ID, you must enter the Z. The password is your birthdate in this format: MMDDYYYY.